IBM/jenkins101/docs/lab-02/README.md

-# Using a Pipeline Build Strategy on OpenShift 4.3
+# Using a Pipeline Build Strategy on OpenShift 4.x

-With the release of OpenShift Pipelines based on Tekton, the pipelines build strategy has been deprecated.
+With the release of OpenShift Pipelines based on Tekton, the pipelines build strategy has been deprecated on OpenShift 4.x.
 Users should either use Jenkins files directly on Jenkins or use cloud-native CI/CD with Openshift Pipelines.

 OpenShift Pipelines give you control over building, deploying, and promoting your applications on OpenShift.
 Using a combination of the Jenkins Pipeline Build Strategy, Jenkinsfiles, and the OpenShift Domain Specific Language (DSL) (provided by the OpenShift Jenkins Client Plug-in), you can create advanced build, test, deploy, and promote pipelines for any scenario.